Establishing a Search String to Detect Secondary Studies in Software Engineering: RQ1: Which terms should be used to detect secondary studies in SE?

-The terms ``meta analysis'' and ``meta-analysis'' were considered as a unique term (T12) in Table \ref{tbl:occurrence}, since according to Singh and Singh \cite{Singh17} the character ``-'' is interpreted as a blank space by several DLs, such as IEEEXplore, ACM DL, SpringerLink, Science Direct and Wiley.
+The terms ``meta analysis'' and ``meta-analysis'' were considered as a unique term (T12), since according to Singh and Singh \cite{Singh17} the character ``-'' is interpreted as a blank space by several DLs, such as \textit{IEEE Xplore}, \textit{ACM DL}, \textit{SpringerLink}, \textit{Science Direct} and \textit{Wiley}.

 The most used term in tertiary studies was ``systematic review'' (T1).
-This term appeared in all seven tertiary strings (100\%), see Table \ref{tbl:occurrence} -- line 2.
-The terms ``literature review'' (T2) and ``systematic literature review'' (T3) were used in four search strings (57.14\%) individually.
-However, the term ``literature review'' is part of the term ``systematic literature review'' and in six (85.71\%) of the seven tertiary studies at least one of these terms composed the string.
-Moreover, in the search strings of studies S9 and S10 both terms (T2 and T3) appeared together.
-Terms related to systematic mapping (T19, T20, T24) had a lower appearance than terms related to SLR (T1, T2, T3).
-Similarly, there were less synonyms to SM than to SLR.
+This term appeared in all seven tertiary strings (100\%).
+The terms ``literature review'' (T2) and ``systematic literature review'' (T3) were used in four search strings (57.1\%) individually.
+However, the term ``literature review'' is part of the term ``systematic literature review'' and in six (85.7\%) of the seven tertiary studies, at least one of these terms composed the string.
+Moreover, in the search strings of studies S9 and S10, both terms (T2 and T3) appeared together.
+Terms related to systematic mapping (T19, T20, T24) had a lower number of occurrences than terms related to SLR (T1, T2, T3).
+Similarly, there were less synonyms for SM than for SLR.

-Analyzing Tables \ref{tbl:combination} and \ref{tbl:SEterms} it is possible to identify string terms that returned secondary studies.
-Terms T7, T10, T11, T13, T14, T15, T17, T18, T19, T20, T21 and T22 are synonymous to SLR, however, in SE context, they are not being used for investigations to describe their reviews.
-For this reason, they are not described in Tables \ref{tbl:combination} and \ref{tbl:SEterms}.
-For example, the tertiary study S2 analyzed 33 secondary studies.
-The string adopted by S2 was composed by terms T1, T2, T6, T8, T9, T12 (see Table \ref{tbl:combination} -- line 2).
-Terms T7, T10, T11 and T15, which also composed the study search string, did not return studies.
-Term T1 (see Table \ref{tbl:SEterms} -- line 3) returned nine of the 33 studies (27.27\%).
+From the analysis presented in Table \ref{tbl:SEterms}, it is possible to identify string terms that returned secondary studies.
+Terms T7, T10, T11, T13, T14, T15, T17, T18, T19, T20, T21 and T22 are synonyms to SLR; however, in the SE context, they are not being used for investigations to describe their reviews.
+For this reason, they are not described in Table \ref{tbl:SEterms}.
+In addition, the bolded values of the study's terms refer to terms present in the referent study's string.
+For example, the tertiary study S2 analyzed 33 secondary studies and the string adopted by S2 was composed by terms that returned studies T1, T2, T6, T8, T9, T12, but also by the terms T4, T5, T7, T10, T11, T15 and T16 which did not return studies.
+Term T1 (see Table \ref{tbl:SEterms} -- line 3) returned nine of the 33 studies (27.3\%).
 On one hand, T3 did not find studies because it was not part of the string (see Table \ref{tbl:SEterms} -- line 3).
 On the other hand, although T4 composed the string, it did not return studies.
-Due to these two reasons, both terms (T3 and T4) did not appear in Table \ref{tbl:combination} -- line 2.